ITVRoC/espeleo_return/README.md

 **Input parameters:**
-These parameters are found in the initial section of the script lista_position_return_distance.py
+The following parameters are found in the file parameters.yaml, inside the directory espeleo_return/config:
 - delta: Minimum variance in the position of the robot to record the new position.
 - tolerance: Tolerance between the final point of stop set by the array and the actual position of the robot.
 - size: Distance stored in the array in meters.
+- child_frame_id: Name of the transform which contains the robot pose.